SadilKhan/internship-hubert-curien-2021/Data Generation/Readme.md

 # AutoLabelme

-Autolabelme takes the json file created in LabelMe and then start template matching for every label
+Autolabelme takes the json file created in LabelMe and then start template matching for every label.

 ## To Run
 ` python3 /path/to/AutoLabelme.py`